Reading and driving sensors and actuators

 Interested in receiving one of these papers?
 Fill in our contact form.

 Kris Myny received his PhD degree in electrical engineering from the KU Leuven, Leuven, Belgium, in 2013.
-He is now a Principal Member of Technical Staff and R&D Team Leader at imec, and part-time lecturer at KU Leuven.
+He is now a Principal Scientist at imec, and Associate Professor at KU Leuven.
 He specializes in circuit design for flexible thin-film transistor applications.
 His work has been published in numerous international journals and conferences, including Nature Electronics and several ISSCC contributions.
-He was listed as one of Belgium’s top tech pioneers by the business newspaper De Tijd and received in 2018 the European Young Researcher Award for design on thin-film electronics.
+He was listed as one of Belgium’s top tech pioneers by the business newspaper De Tijd and in 2018 received the European Young Researcher Award for design on thin-film electronics.
 In 2016 he also received a prestigious ERC Starting Grant from the European Commission to enable breakthrough research in thin-film transistor circuits (FLICs).
 He is now a member of the Young Academy of Belgium between 2019-2024.
+He also serves as track chair of the IEEE FLEPs and VLSID conferences, and acts in the editorial board of the new IEEE Journal on Flexible Electronics.

 Prashant Agrawal received his PhD in electrical engineering from KU Leuven (Belgium) and MS in computer science & engineering from the Indian Institute of Technology Kharagpur.
 He is currently Program Manager for Sensor & Actuator Technologies at imec (Belgium) and focusing on flexible electronics and large-area MEMS.
 Before this, he had been Entrepreneur-in-Residence at imec during which he managed technical and business development activities, and fund raising for internal ventures.
 He has also worked in the Hyperspectral Imaging Group at imec (Belgium) and in the High-Performance Computing Group at IBM Research India.